-- 2.1 Approves the investment programme covering the period up to 2021/22 as summarised in Table 2 of the report, and detailed in Appendices 1-5 attached. - 2.2 Notes that, subject to the approval of the proposed investment programme, there are uncommitted resources of £4.200 million held in the Strategic Asset Management Fund, available for allocation to new investment priorities for the Council. - 2.3 Notes that visibility of the Council's capital grant funding position beyond 2019/20 should be improved from 2020/21 when a three year settlement is available, however that no assumptions are included within the planned programme beyond this financial year in respect to future grant levels. - 2.4 Delegates to the Head of Property Services and Head of Operations and Infrastructure, in consultation with the Director of Finance and
+- 2.1 Approves the investment programme covering the period up to 2024/25 as summarised in Table 2 of the report and detailed in Appendices 1-5 attached. - 2.2 Notes that, subject to the approval of the proposed investment programme, there are uncommitted resources of £0.645 million held in the Strategic Asset Management Fund available for allocation to new investment priorities for the Council. - 2.3 Notes that visibility of the Council's capital grant funding position beyond 2020/21 may be improved from 2021/22 assuming a three year settlement is available, however no assumptions are included within the planned programme beyond this financial year in respect to future grant levels with the exception of the commitments agreed by Council in setting the 2019/20 capital plan in relation to roads and infrastructure investment over the medium term. - 2.4 Delegates to the Head of Property Services, Head of Operations and Infrastructure, and Head of Schools in consultation with the Director of Finance and Resources, authority to adjust where appropriate resources across individual components of the lifecycle maintenance, roads and structures and schools investment programmes respectively.